Udayraj123/OMRChecker/README.md

 ## FAQ

-### Can I use this code in my work?

-OMRChecker can be forked and modified. **You are encouraged to play with it and we would love to see your own projects in action!** The only requirement is **disclose usage** of this software in your code.
-It is published under the GPLv3 license.

 ### Why is this software free?

 This project was born out of a student-led organization called as [Technothlon](https://technothlon.techniche.org.in).
 It is a logic-based international school championship organized by students of IIT Guwahati.
 Being a non-profit organization, and after seeing it work fabulously at such a large scale we decided to share this tool with the world.
 The OMR checking processes still involves so much tediousness which we aim to reduce dramatically.